katelylynn/bcit4537-termproject/README.md

 Database service:
 - [X] Setup a DB
+- [ ] Create user table if not already created
 - [ ] Respond with correct status codes
 - [ ] Hash passwords before storing in DB
 - [ ] Ensure CORS is set to only allow requests from router-service